We are responsible for managing 43 cemeteries and churchyards, including a number of Edinburgh's historic burial grounds

 If the next of kin have asked that the ashes be dispersed at Mortonhall, they will be buried in our garden of remembrance.
 This is a large lawn area.
 No form of marker is allowed on the garden.

 We can bury ashes within the garden if a cremation has taken place elsewhere.
-Your funeral director can arrange this for you or you can contact us.
+Your funeral director can arrange this for you or you can email Bereavement Services to discuss.